There was a very poor summer in 1980: wet and stormy.

 July.
 The 1st was one of the coldest July days ever, with maxima of around 10C along the east coast, and only 12C along the south coast.
 Overall a cold month (14.7C); it was dull and wet in the first three weeks, with a thundery, warmer last week.
 77mm of rain fell in the Eastbourne area in east Sussex on the 7th causing flooding.
 98mm of rain fell at Brixworth (Northants.) on the 26th.

 August.
-Cool, dull, and wet. northeasterly winds gave the southeast coast less than 10 hours of sunshine in total in the first 9 days of the month.
+Close to average temperatures, mainly unsettled, and rather dull.
 97 mm of rain fell in 45 minutes at Orra Beg, Antrim, on the 1st - one of the highest hourly rainfall rates on record.
 The downpour was very local.

 September.
 Warm overall; at 14.7C CET, the warmest since 1961, and we would have to wait until 1998 for one warmer.
 There was a great deal of sunny, dry weather in the SE, although it was wet in the NW.
 There was a severe gale in the north on the 12th.